wjessop/em-campfire/README.md

 ## TODO

-* I mock is\_me? in "should be able to ignore itself" in connection_spec.rb for convenience, work out a way to not do that
 * See if http connection/cacheing/failure handling can be abstracted
 * Allow user to pass success/error callbacks
 * Re-try failed HTTP requests